shaond/cplusplusbyexample/primitivetypes.md

 In addition to this, there are extensions in the Standard Template Library (STL) for strings, vectors etc.

 ## Integers
-Integers are useful for a number of tasks such as looping (or iterating).
+Integers are useful for a number of tasks such as looping (aka iterating) and storing data.
 They are signed by default, which means that they can have a positive or negative value.

 ```cpp
 #include <iostream>